gracefulife/clova-developer-guide/en/CIC/References/CICAuthAPI/GuestMode.md

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>The basic value of `request_vu` is `N` and the basic policy is to authorize  {{ book.TargetServiceForClientAuth }} account for usage. </p>
+  <p>The basic value of <code>request_vu</code> is <code>N</code> and the basic policy is to authorize {{ book.TargetServiceForClientAuth }} account for usage.</p>
 </div>

-By following the two items, authorization code for guest mode will be acquired.
+By following the above, authorization code for guest mode will be acquired.
 Process the rest of steps explained on [Create Clova access token](/CIC/Guides/Interact_with_CIC.md#CreateClovaAccessToken) with the guest code to obtain Clova access token for guests.

 Below is an example of requesting for guest mode authorization code.